AVEVA/CONNECT-data-services-developer-docs/content/overview/what-does-adh-do.md

 ### User

 A user is an individual identity that represents a person using AVEVA™ Data Hub.
-When users log in to AVEVA™ Data Hub, they authenticate through an identity provider, such as Google or Azure Active Directory.
+Users log in to AVEVA™ Data Hub via AVEVA™ Connect, they authenticate through an identity provider.
 The identity provider authenticates the user, and upon successful authentication, passes a token back to AVEVA™ Data Hub verifying the identity of the user.
 This identity is used by AVEVA™ Data Hub to grant access for a specific time period.

 ### Clients